ben174/tictactoe/README.md

 7. Empty corner: The player plays in a corner square.

 8. Empty side: The player plays in a middle square on any of the 4 sides.

+### Notes on my implementation

+Decided to make this fun and have it be a server/client implementation.
+Since tic-tac-toe is a stateless game (previous moves have no bearing on the optimal next move), we don't have have to hold a move history.
+It's easily passed back and forth from the client to the server.

+Of course, in the real world, there are some big problems.
+I'm trusting the client be truthful with what it is sending on each turn.

+### Moving forward

+There are a couple rules in Wikipedia's algorithm that I didn't fully implement.
+The game remains unbeatable, but if the algorithm it would have resulted in less draws.

+There could be more error checking in the initializer.
+To ensure that there aren't an uneven number of X's vs O's.
+Again, trusting the client in this case.